jax-ml/jax/docs/quickstart.md

 ```

 The {func}`~jax.grad` and {func}`~jax.jit` transformations compose and can be mixed arbitrarily.
-In the above example we jitted `sum_logistic` and then took its derivative.
+For instance, while the `sum_logistic` function was differentiated directly in the previous example, it could also be JIT-compiled, and these operations can be combined.
 We can go further:

 ```{code-cell}
 print(grad(jit(grad(jit(grad(sum_logistic)))))(1.0))